statsmaths/cleanNLP/docs/README.md

 ## # ... with 54 more rows, and 1 more variables: cid_end <int>
 ```

-The output from the "get_*" tables are (mostly) pre-calculted.
+The output from the "get_*" tables are (mostly) pre-calculated.
 All of the hard
 work is done in the `annotate` function.
 Notice that most of the features in the
 tokens table are filled in.
 Creating these requires further set-up, which we will
 discuss next.